rajesh-kumar-rout/Android-News-App/README.md

 # Android News App Using MVVM Design Pattern

-This application will fetch data from laravel api\
-This application follows all the best practices\
+This app fetch data from laravel api and follows all the best practices